mlbdenver/pinteresting/README.md

 # One Month Rails

-This is my pinteresting sample application
+This is my pinteresting sample application for learning Rails on OneMonthRails

-by [Monica Brisnehan]
+by Monica Brisnehan